 What Happens During a Capsule Endoscopy?

-Capsule endoscopy is an outpatient procedure performed at Jewish Hospital in downtown Louisville.
+Capsule endoscopy is an outpatient procedure.
 After going through registration by the staff, the patient will swallow the pill-sized capsule camera.
 The monitor will be attached to record images obtained.
 Your GHP physician will read the study and report the findings as soon as possible, though sometimes this process can take one to two weeks.

 What Should You Expect after the Procedure?